 Doctrine of inspiration (prophecy, scripture, religious leadership)

-Doctrine of God (e.g. issues of divine power, modes of divine action)
+Doctrine of God (e.g. issues of divine power, modes of divine presence and action)

 Eschatology (judgment, eternal life, eternal reward and punishment)